Towards Optimal Reconstruction of Shear Field with PDF-Folding: Method

-PDF\_SYM is a new statistical approach of estimating the shear signal from the shear estimators.
+PDF-SYM is introduced in \cite{Zhang2017} as a new statistical approach of estimating the shear signal from the shear estimators.
 It aims at achieving the minimum statistical error (the Cramer-Rao Bound) without introducing systematic biases.
+Although it is developed based on the Fourier\_Quad shear estimator, the idea is in principle applicable to shear estimators of any form.

 To demonstrate the idea, let us assume that the shear estimator is simply the galaxy ellipticity $e$ of an ideal form, i.e., the measured $e$ is related to the intrinsic ellipticity $e_I$ and the shear signal $g$ via $e=e_I+g$.
 Note that realistic shear estimators typically require additional corrections, or even take some unconventional forms \citep{Zhang2011a,Sheldon2017}.
 These changes however does not affect our discussion below, and can be easily incorporated into the PDF-based algorithms, as shown in \cite{Zhang2017}.
 For simplicity, we have also neglected the sub-indices of the ellipticity and shear.
-The basic idea of PDF\_SYM is to find the value of a pseudo signal $\hat{g}$, which can best symmetrize the PDF of the corrected shear estimator $\hat{e}(=e-\hat{g})$.
+The basic idea of PDF-SYM is to find the value of a pseudo signal $\hat{g}$, which can best symmetrize the PDF of the corrected shear estimator $\hat{e}(=e-\hat{g})$.
 The new PDF of $\hat{e}$ is related to the PDF of the intrinsic ellipticity $e_I$ via $P(\hat{e})d\hat{e}=P_I(e_I)de_I$, and we have:

 Since $P_I$ is a symmetric function, one can see from eq.(\ref{pi}) that $P(\hat{e})$ is best symmetrized when $\hat{g}$ is equal to the true shear value $g$.
 The symmetry level of the PDF can be quantified by comparing the galaxy number counts within bins that are symmetrically placed on the two sides of zero.